Skip to Content

 The section on the trail where the path splits

 Back on the rim, the trail continues towards a water outlet with more ruins running along the top.
-Here there is another side trail (to the west) which will lead you down to the water outlet with about 50 steps.
+Located to the west, there is another side trail which leads you down to the water outlet with another 50 steps.

 Montezuma’s Well has provided a steady outflow that has been used for irrigation purposes dating back to the 8th century.
-It is here where you will be able to witness this prehistoric canal dug by the Sinagua.
+It’s here you will be able to witness this prehistoric canal dug by the Sinagua.

 As you head south, there are grand cottonwood and sycamore trees that line Beaver Creek.
 This is a great area to have a picnic with the family.